TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-infinite-scrolling.md

 I want to minimize the amount of "side channel" data outside the normal React data flow.
 I spent a long time thinking through different options.
 Eventually we'll need state that tracks the current selected cell, row or column.
 Jumping to an entity will select it, so we can add `selection` state now and store where we're jumping to there.

-The only "side channel" I need is a boolean ref to track whether there's a pending "scroll to selection".
+The only side channel I need is a boolean ref to track whether there's a pending "scroll to selection".

 ```ts
   const pendingScrollToSelectionRef = React.useRef<boolean>(false);